ar-bansal/dsc-202-fraud-analytics/README.md

 ```

 3. Run python notebook
-Once neo4j has been set up and is running, run the `neo4j-data-ingestion.ipynb` to ingest the `neo4j-import/fraudTestSample.csv` file into the database.
+Once neo4j has been set up and is running, run the `neo4j-data-ingestion.ipynb` to ingest the `neo4j-import/fraudTestSample.csv` file into the database and then to run the further neo4j queries in the notebook.
 To limit the number of rows that are ingested, add `LIMIT 10` after the `WITH ROW` line in the query.

 ## Resetting neo4j